Autopsy Residents in Training

 This pathway is designed to increase the number of physician-scientists in pathology by attracting exceptional and committed young physicians into the field.

-Participants in this track will complete a dedicated year of research utilizing the institutional T32 training grant or equivalent grant.
+Participants in this track will complete at least one year of research utilizing the institutional T32 training grant or equivalent grant.
 Excellent mentorship and the establishment of a personal research committee ensure trainee success in the program.
 Further, participants will have the opportunity to interact with students and faculty in the world-renowned medical scientist training program (MSTP) and the new Physician-Scientist Training Program at the Johns Hopkins University School of Medicine.
 The Department of Pathology at Hopkins has been ranked #1 in NIH funding for nine of the past ten years, and this funding provides a wealth of unique research opportunities.
 Research can also be supported by several departmental endowments for resident research such as the Fred and Janet Sanfilippo Research Fund.

 Upon completion of the track, residents will be prepared for a career in academic medicine centered on basic science or clinical research and will be eligible for the American Board of Pathology's Physician-Scientist Pathway Certification.
 Of our graduating residents who went into academics, 75% became professors of pathology, 20% chairs of pathology departments, 6% deans of medical schools, 3% were elected into the National Academy of Sciences, and one was awarded a Nobel Prize.